abcrun/besom/README.md

 ```

 * element:HTMLElement.
-* onlydetect:boolean(default: false) - only detect the gestures and capture the gesture datas to the event callback function when set `true`.
+* onlydetect:boolean(default: false) - only detect the gestures and capture the gesture datas to the event function when set `true`.

 ###### Gestures Maintainer Methods

 * enable(gesture), disable(gesture) - enable/disable gestures

-* on(event, fn) - add gesture event callback function
+* on(event, fn) - add gesture event function

-   the arguments of the event callback function - `fn(property, currentGestureEventObject, startGestureEventObject)`
+   the parameter of the event  function - `fn(property, currentGestureEventObject, startGestureEventObject)`

   * `property` - the changed value of the gestures
   * `currentGestureEventObject` and `startGestureEventObject` is the formatted event object.
   * `this` - refers to a transformable element. more details see bellow.

 * delegate(className, event, fn) - delegate the gesture of the child element which has the className `class`.
-If use this method, onlydetect will be set true.
+If use this method, `onlydetect` will be set true.

+* setOrigin(point) - set the element transform origin point({x:number, y:number}), x and y is the relative position in the element matrix.

+* scale(scale, duration) - transition: string(for example: '500ms')

+* rotate(rotate, duration)

+* translate(offset, duration)

+* getPointOrigin(point) - get the point({pageX:number, pageY:number) origin in the element matrix

 * destroy() - destroy the gesture manager and events